dayunliang/dellfancontrol/README.md

 Another Dell IPMI Fan Control Script, 5 settings, both ESXI and Linux hosts

-# tested on R630 with e5-2697a V4
-#
-# WARNING - Temp ranges are specific to the TDP of my CPU
+## WARNING - Temp ranges are specific to the TDP of my CPU
-#           Please go to intel ARK for your CPU and check the
+<br>          Please go to intel ARK for your CPU and check the
-#           TDP (Thermal Design Power)
+<br>          TDP (Thermal Design Power)
-#           then subtract about 20-10 degrees C for returntoauto
+<br>          then subtract about 20-10 degrees C for returntoauto
-#           this allows the BIOS to manage high temps
+<br>          this allows the BIOS to manage high temps
-# tested on R630 with e5-2697a V4
+##        tested on R630 with e5-2697a V4

 ## Still in progress - here is what is completed and works